0xarc-io/analytics-sdk/docs-site/docs/guides/transactions.md

 # Tracking Transactions

+This guide explains to how to track transactions, and when it can be insufficient to use automatic tracking vs using manual tracking.

+### The importance of tracking transactions

+Tracking transactions via the SDK is required for the 0xArc App to fully benefit from the SDK.
+Without transaction events, we have no transaction hashes to match against the blockchain data we index, and the 0xArc App will not be able to show transaction data.

+### Automatic vs Manual tracking of transactions

 <!-- For example, via the [ethers library](https://docs.ethers.org/v5/api/utils/transactions/) or whichever library you're using. -->

-Tracking transactions is a common goal, but is not always straightforward.

-This guide explains to how to track transactions, and when it can be insufficient to use automatic tracking (via the Script Tag) versus using manual tracking - via the `.transaction()` method to track submitted transactions, combined with the `.event()` custom event method to track every step of the transaction process.

-## Limitations of automatic tracking via the Script Tag

-A reminder that the automatic tracking of transactions is only possible via the Script tag for MetaMask.

-With the `trackTransactions` configuration option for the Script tag, and the `.transaction()` event, you can only track the transaction after it's **submitted**.
-So you'd miss the opportunity to track the transaction at the point of **trigger**.
+If you are automatically tracking transactions with the non-react `.init()` method, the SDK automatically tracks the `TRANSACTION_TRIGGERED` event and `TRANSACTION_SUBMITTED` events for you, but **only for MetaMask**.

+If you are using the React Provider, **you are required need to manually track transactions**.

+Event with the non-react `.init()` method, manual tracking allows for more fine-grained control over the tracking process.

 ## Why manual tracking is recommended